ihmeuw/vivarium_research/docs/source/model_design/designing_vivarium_model/interactive_sim/index.rst

 The above steps only include a base population.
 You can also run the simulation forward by taking time steps.
 The most popular way to do this is using the 'step' function.
 This function takes a single step forward in the simulation.
-Most commonly, researchers will take a single step and record needed information and then take another step.
+Most commonly, researchers will take a single step, record needed information and then take another step.
 An example of this is in the notebook below.

 There are other methods to run a simulation forward which are shown in the docstring above such as 'run_for' and 'run_until'.
 These are designed to run the simulation forward without recording data.
 These can be useful for burn-in periods.

+Code example:

 ::

   sim.step()

-**Example notebook**

-This :ref:`notebook <https://github.com/ihmeuw/vivarium_research_nih_us_cvd/blob/main/interactive_sim_example_setup.ipynb>`_ includes all of the steps seen above.

 .. _interactive_tasks: